-The Downtown Convention Center will replace the aging convention center facility — a necessary component to attracting larger conventions and bringing additional revenue into the local economy.
+The Oklahoma City Convention Center will replace the aging convention center facility — a necessary component to attracting larger conventions and bringing additional revenue into the local economy.
 Read more.

 Scissortail Park will be a place where the community can play, picnic, enjoy concerts, exercise and attend festivals.
 The park will entice the community to spend time outdoors, encourage healthier lifestyles and improve quality of life.
 Read more.